BlackEnd1ess/CrashB_in_python/README.md

 i will update weekly the Template Folder, which contains a lot of time saving Mechanics and easy to understand und build in. in the script folder you can find a Tool, that makes automatic export.

 The Main Project Folder contains my own Version of this Game, which im showing on Youtube.
+This is only used to compare a functional version of the game.
+You can modify this Code to make your own System.
+In Comming Future i will upload Videos with necessary Tutorials.